vishu113G/sauce-labs-demo/README.md

 ### Logging Configuration:

-The logger is set up at the beginning of each test file:
+The logger is set up at the beginning of each test file where it is used:

 ```python
 import logging